emmanguyen102/Rust-project-1/basic-calculation-program/README.md

-The purpose is to learn the basics of Rust programming language
+The purpose is to learn the basics of Rust programming language:
+- Functions
+- Basic Data types
+- Standard library
+- Memory ownership